ArenKDesai/Aren-s-Notes/Ch7 Model Building.md

 3. MultiWorkerMirroredStrategy: training is distributed across abstracted workers which could have multiple GPUs or machines
 4. TPUStrategy: training over multiple TPU cores
 5. ParameterServerStrategy: Some machines are designated as workers and some as parameter servers

-Keeping the learning rate small and batch size large will cause the model to train slowly, but might allow for more precise model results.